Looking for the cheapest way to invest in Canada? Then you must take a look at discount brokers.

 The platform’s fixed charges have a fixed low commission per share or a fixed percentage of the total trade amount.
-The fixed rate includes all exchange and regulatory fees.
+The fixed-rate includes all exchange and regulatory fees.
 For U.S. stocks, ETFs, and warrants, the transaction fees all pass through stock sales.

-There is also a foreign exchange fee for converting your Canadian dollars into whichever currency necessary to facilitate foreign stock trades.
+There is also a foreign exchange fee for converting your Canadian dollars into whichever currency is necessary to facilitate foreign stock trades.

 Besides the account fees, here is a quick look at the trading fees you can expect to pay with the platform:

 - Stocks: $.0.01 per share with a minimum of $4.95 to a maximum of $9.95 per trade

 - ETFs: Free to buy, but you have to pay $0.01 per share per sale, costing a minimum of $4.95 to a maximum of $9.95 per trade